hayeah/sike-react-course/js-bling-bling/index.md

 Invokations of `draw` are now in perfect sync with screen refreshes, they *always* finish before the screen actually refresh.

-Rewriting the animation loop with `requestAnimationFrame`:
+We can rewrite the animation loop with `requestAnimationFrame`: